nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

     })
 ```

 And it is!
 But there was a reason that we made these API calls in `componentDidMount` rather than in `componentDidUpdate`.
 The `componentDidMount` method usually only runs once.

-If we try to refactor an API call in `componentDidMount` to look like the code above, we will run into an infinite loop error because we are **setting the state after every render** which is causing the component to rerender... which is causing the component to rerender... which is causing the component to rerender...
+If we run this code, we will run into an infinite loop error because we are **setting the state after every render** which is causing the component to rerender... which is causing the component to rerender... which is causing the component to rerender...

 <!-- IMAGE OF THE ERROR MESSAGE -->
 ![Infinite loop error message](https://hychalknotes.s3.amazonaws.com/infinite-loop-screenshot--bootcamp.png)

-To remedy this, we can pass an empty array as the second argument to `useEffect`.
-This argument is a list of properties that the `useEffect` function will compare against current state and props to check if it should run the callback we passed to it.
+To remedy this, we can pass an empty array as an *optional second argument* to `useEffect`.
+This argument accepts an array of properties that the `useEffect` function will compare against current state and props to check if it should run the callback we passed to it.

 Passing an empty array means it will never have to rerun because it has nothing to check against.

+#### TL;DR
+Add an empty array as the second argument to the `useEffect` hook in order to only run it once, thus acting like `componentDidMount`.

 ```jsx
 useEffect(() => {